 What To Do If You Have Been Injured in a Turnaround Accident

 If you or a loved one has been injured during a turnaround or shutdown at a plant or refinery, you should consult with an experienced turnaround accident lawyer as soon as possible.
 Turnarounds can be extremely complex since there are typically multiple parties, trades, and chains of command involved in the process.
-Because of those complexities, it is important that you consult with an attorney that has the experience and technical knowledge to fully analyze and evaluate the turnaround process to identify actions that may have led to the accident.
+Because of those complexities, it is important that you consult with a plant shutdown injury attorney who has the experience and technical knowledge to fully analyze and evaluate the turnaround process to identify actions that may have led to the accident.
 There is always a reason for a turnaround or shutdown accident.
 It just has to be uncovered.

-Our firm has represented workers from the largest plants and refineries in the country and successfully recovered over $11 million for a client who was injured in a turnaround accident.
-Call (888) 493-1629 to find out how we can help you.
+Our firm has represented workers from the largest plants and refineries in the country.
+We recovered over $11 million for a client who was injured in a turnaround accident.
+Call (888) 493-1629 to find out how our can help you.